emergentworks/curriculum/code/README.md

 We decided to go with project based learning.
 In each folder is a "complete" (self-contained) project with resources on what concepts to teach while / before / after making the projects with your students.
 Feel free to adapt them how you like.
 The projects are PART 1 are in order up until number 6.
-After that you can do the API projects in however order you see fit.
+After that you can do the API projects in however order you see fit or just do any number of them.

 # Part 1: HTML + CSS + JAVASCRIPT